 The course runs for 10 weeks.

-There will be a preparation Online Module on Monday, September 17th, 2018;
+There will be an Online Preparation Module on Monday, September 17th, 2018;

 The course then commences on Monday, September 24th, 2018.